laro/Cilia/README.md

         - `Int n = m`     // Error because `UInt` does _not always_ fit into `Int`
             - `Int n = Int(m)`   // Works
     - `123` is interpreted as `Int`
-        - for type inferring, parameter overloading and template matching.
+        - in case of type inferring, parameter overloading and template matching.
     - Difficult: Constexpr constructor that accepts an arbitrary precision integer literal and can store that in ROM
         - Store as array of `Int`
     - `123u` is `UInt`